awsdocs/amazon-gamelift-developer-guide/doc_source/match-examples.md

   + Ensure that each team has an average player skill within 10 points of each other\.
 + Limit teams to the following number of “medic” characters:
   + An entire match can have a maximum of five medics\.
-+ Only match players with 50ms latency at most\.
++ Only match players who report latency of 50 milliseconds or less\.
 + If a match is not filled quickly, relax the player latency requirement as follows:
   + After 10 seconds, allow player latency values up to 100 ms\.
   + After 20 seconds, allow player latency values up to 150 ms\.

 Notes on using this rule set:
 + The rule set ensures that teams are evenly matched based on player skill\.
-To evaluate the `FairTeamSkill` rule, FlexMatch tentatively adds the prospective player to a team, calculates the average skill of players in the team, and compares it against the average skill of players in both teams\.
+To evaluate the `FairTeamSkill` rule, FlexMatch tentatively adds the prospective player to a team and calculates the average skill of players in the team\.
+It then compares it against the average skill of players in both teams\.
 If rule fails, the prospective player is not added to the match\.
 + The team\- and match\-level requirements \(total number of medics\) are achieved through a collection rule\.
 This rule type takes a list of character attributes for all players and checks against the maximum counts\.
 Use `flatten` to create a list for all players in all teams\.
 + When evaluating based on latency, note the following:
   + Latency data is provided in the matchmaking request as part of the Player object\.
 It is not a player attribute, so it does not need to be listed as one\.